 Topicals are most popularly chosen for localized pain relief, muscle soreness, tension, and inflammation, but anecdotal evidence is beginning to show a widening spectrum of potential benefits, from psoriasis, dermatitis, and itching to headaches and cramping.

 The various levels of THC found in edibles, work together to create an ideal treatment for many disorders / health conditions including chronic pain, muscle inflammation and spasms, autoimmune disorders, nervous system disorders, insomnia, and nausea — provided the patient is well enough to ingest the medication.

 As a general rule remember, you can always eat more but never eat less.
 Everyone will react differently to different amounts of THC and the best method is to start small.
 Some doctors suggest starting at 5mg doses and slowly increasing after evaluating the effects.
 Edibles can take anywhere from 45 minutes to two hours to kick in.

 Yes.
-The California Supreme Court has ruled that employers have a right to drug test and fire patients who test positive for marijuana, regardless of having a valid recommendation.
-Some, but not all, employers will excuse patients if they present a valid recommendation.
+The California Supreme Court has ruled that employers have a right to drug test and fire patients who test positive for marijuana.

 As of January 1st 2018, you must be 21 or older to purchase recreational cannabis.